-Join us at the Metropolitan Museum of Art, to walk through the last chapters of Melachim II, related portions of Yeshayahu and Yirmiyahu, and more.
+Join us at the Metropolitan Museum of Art, where visit the “Bible Neighborhood” and Meet the Phoenicians, Assyrians and Babylonians.
+Understand the last chapters of II-Melachim, select passages in Yeshayahu and Yirmiyahu and more.

-See and understand the artifacts from that time in their historic context.
-Meet the dilemmas of the last kings of Israel and Judah and the impact of their choices, as they faced the mighty Assyrian Empire, decided whether to ally with Egypt, and ultimately enter exiled under Assyria and Babylon.
+See the artifacts from the time and place where the stories happened, and understand their historic context.
+Understand the dilemmas of the last kings of Israel and Judah and the impact of their choices, as they faced the mighty Assyrian Empire, allied with Egypt, and ultimately went into exile in Babylon.

 – Dr. Nisan Hershkowitz, Brooklyn, NY

 A president of the New York State Academy of General Dentistry

 We recently joined Nachliel Selavan on a visit to the Walters Museum in Baltimore, MD.
 In the limited time that we had, Nachliel gave us tremendous insight into the various artifacts that we were looking at and explained how to interpret them based on the time periods.
 Through looking at the objects on display he was able to contextualize the time period and relate it to so much of the Bible and other historical references.
 His thorough knowledge of Jewish history as well as his clear and concise descriptions would be a tremendous asset to anyone, young and old, history expert or novice, who is fortunate to have him as a tour guide.

 Freshmen Student feedback from Magen David Yeshivah High school, after the A.E.B.
 Met program in November, 2016.

 Dear Rav Nachliel,